dotmartti/helm-php/php-app/README.md

 # php-app
 This is a Dockerfile to build a php-app image and upload to docker.io.

-Specify your credentials and your Docker repo (default is at docker.io).
+Specify your credentials and your Docker repo (default is at docker.io) tu build and push.

 ```
 export DOCKER_USER=